 Do Condoms Protect Against Herpes?
 Sort Of, But Oral Sex & Kissing Still Put You At Risk

 Luckily, I've learned a lot since high school.
-For example, I know now that condoms aren't 100 percent effective against STDs or pregnancy, which brings me to my most important revelation of all: There's so much more to worry about than cum (and yeah, pre-cum, too).
-Again, I blame Catholic school for my previously narrow take on all things sex.
-Like, a guy's ejaculate isn't exactly a major concern in the lesbian community and that doesn't mean you shouldn't be safe if you're having sex with other women.
+For example, I know now that more than half of all Americans have oral herpes and one in six have genital herpes, according to Planned Parenthood.
+Plus, condoms aren't 100 percent effective against preventing the transmission of STDs, which brings me to my most important revelation of all: There's so much more to worry about than cum (and yeah, pre-cum, too).
+Some STDs, including herpes, can be transmitted via intimate skin-to-skin contact.

 That said, here's what you need to know to protect yourself against herpes, according to Dr. Prause, sexual physiologist and founding neuroscientist at sexual biotechnology company Liberos, and Dr. Cindy Duke, OB-GYN and medical director of the Nevada Fertility Institute.

 How is herpes transmitted?

 Herpes is spread through skin-to-skin contact with infected areas, which is why it's so common.
 That means that in addition to being at risk during vaginal sex, you can also contract it from kissing, oral sex, and anal sex.

 Dr. Duke explains that because of an increase in genito-oral sex, both type I or HSV-1 (typically associated with oral herpes) and type II or HSV-2 (typically associated with genital herpes) of the herpes virus are being spread interchangeably.